qiling07/CacheLab/README.md

 ## Software Optimization

-In this part we want you to optimize the cache accesses in the functions.cpp.
+Next, we want to optimize the software (the two functions that are in functions.cpp) to have a better cache perforamnce.
 Do not modify the base functions, the functions you want to modify have a comment with "tomato" in it.
 The goal is to make the Total time statistic of the cache for your functions is at least half the original value in the basic cache with LRU.

 ## Striding Prefetcher